captionpoint/CaptionPoint-Server/public/will.md

 Please try.
 ---
 ## ELIZABETH:
-I thought you didn’t believe in love, Ben, your plays don’t.
+I thought you didn’t believe in love, Ben.
 ---
+## ELIZABETH:
+Your plays don’t.
+---
 ## BEN:
-There is rational love and there is heedless passion, and only one of those is worth enshrining in literature.
+There is rational love and there is heedless passion,
 ---
+## BEN:
+and only one of those is worth enshrining in literature.
+---
 ## ALICE:
-And only one of those is worth watching on stage, which is exactly why Will outdid you.
+And only one of those is worth watching on stage,
 ---
+## ALICE:
+which is exactly why Will outdid you.
+---
 ## BEN:
 Out-*what*?
-He never outdid me in all my life, that untrained populist.
 ---
+## BEN:
+He never outdid me in all my life, that untrained populist. c
+A poet of the heart always beats a scholar.
+---
 ## ALICE:
-*A poet of the heart always beats a scholar.*
+No highborn Latin rationalism can grip like a story of passion,
+---
+## ALICE:
-No highborn Latin rationalism can grip like a story of passion, of men and women alight with revenge or love or loss.
+of men and women alight with revenge or love or loss.
+---
+## ALICE:
+You wrote for professors…
+---
+## ALICE:
-You wrote for professors, he wrote for people.
+He wrote for people.
+---
+## ALICE:
 And for good or ill the latter rule the world I live in.
 ---
 ## HENRY: